 Trinity College Dublin, the University of Dublin, hereinafter referred to as Trinity, is committed to ensuring that students with disabilities have as complete and equitable access to all facets of Trinity life as can reasonably be provided.
-This is in accordance with the Disability Act 2005, the Equal Status Acts 2000 (as amended), and the Universities Act 1997.
+This is in accordance with the Disability Act 2005, the Equal Status Acts 2000 (as amended), the Universities Act 1997, and the HEA Act 2022.